 - Passive: It was heard by me through the grapevine.

 There are times when you can’t help but use a passive construction, such as when the subject of a sentence is vague.
-And although there is nothing grammatically incorrect about using passive sentence construction, it sounds weak and is certainly a less dynamic way of writing.
+And although there is nothing grammatically incorrect about using passive voice, it is a less dynamic way of writing.
 When you want to speak to your audience with energy and power, work on that active construction.

 Strategies from Journalism